 After the long and arduous day, we trudged back to our office in the evening with a great sense of accomplishment, but knowing too well that our real work had just begun.
 A lot of questions still loom in our minds.
 How will the children take care of the laptops?
 Will the network be able to handle the traffic when 70 children try to access the Internet together?
 Will the laptops have hardware problems?
 Will the teachers be able to successfully integrate the new teaching method in daily teaching?
 This is, after all, the test phase of the project, where OLE Nepal, along with the Department of Education hopes to find answers to the questions surrounding challenges in implementation.
 The plan is to use the findings to prepare a scalable model that can be replicated when we expand to schools in other districts.

 The laptops have finally reached their destination.
 They have come a long way, and was made possible only through the contribution and hard work of many individuals and organizations.
 One Laptop Per Child has to be credited for defying the critics and coming up with this amazing piece of machine that we believe will transform education around the world.
 We owe our gratitude to the Danish IT Society for providing the laptops for Nepal’s test phase.
 We hope that with a successful implementation of this phase, we can expect similar support in the future phases.
 Special thanks go to Dr. Richard Rowe and his team at OLE Inc in Cambridge, USA, for the constant support and guidance, the Danish Embassy in Kathmandu for supporting the project, and Corelatus, Sweden, for providing the funds to network the schools.
-We would also like to thank Mr. John Cook and Mr. Peter Dalglish for their constant advice and support.
 We cannot end without mentioning that we have been blessed with a dynamic group of individuals that comprise our Board of Directors.

 We have not cut any corner in our preparation building up to the deployment of the laptops.
 We put in a lot of effort in preparing the teachers in both schools, including the 4 day residential training program.
 We have paid close attention to each of the learning activities we have built.
 Our team put in endless hours preparing the laptops.
 We have spent a great deal of time setting up the wireless network.
 We built special power racks to charge the laptops with ease.
 We designed sturdy bags that have compartments for the laptops.
 But, we all know that there will always be unforeseen problems and challenges.
 With the dedication of our team and the cooperation from the schools and the communities, I am confident that we can tackle each challenge that we shall face, and move forward.